Venkat-Gorla/smartmeal-serverless/README.md

 All code is open-sourced and maintained here on GitHub.

----

 ## 🚀 License

-MIT — [open to contributions](CONTRIBUTING.md) if you find it useful.
+MIT License © 2025 VG — open to contributions, if you find it useful.